MIM-72 / M48 Chaparral

 The associated Forward Area Alerting Radar (FAAR) was a D-band pulse doppler radar used to detect low flying aircraft and provide alerting and tentative identification to CHAPARRAL and VULCAN fire units and Manportable Air Defense (MANPAD) teams.
 The radar had a range of about 20 kilometers, contained the Mark XII Identification, Friend or Foe (IFF) system, and transmitted digital data to the target alerting data display sets (TADDS) located with each CHAPARRAL/VULCAN battalion.
 The FAAR section consisted of three men and one vehicle and trailer.

-This system was made by Loral Aerospace Corporation at a cost of $80,000 per missile and $1.5 million per fire unit.
+The Chaparral system was made by Loral Aerospace Corporation at a cost of $80,000 per missile and $1.5 million per fire unit.
 The Army had a total of 596 Fire Units with 5,358 missiles on hand in the early 1990s.
-Based on a December 1994 decision, Chaparral is being deactivated and removed from the US Army National Guard inventory.
+Based on a December 1994 decision, Chaparral was deactivated and removed from the US Army National Guard inventory.
 This action was completed by the end of FY 1997.
+Although U.S. forces never fired this missile in combat, the system has been successfully used under such conditions by allies of the United States.

 |Join the GlobalSecurity.org mailing list|